 - Depression: As the wife of an alcoholic husband, the likelihood of you suffering from depression is increased.
 You may be feeling angry, stressed, shamed, hopeless, and/or be blaming yourself for your husband’s alcoholism.
 All of these emotions individually can lead to depression.

 - Being Co-Dependent: If you become a helper for your alcoholic husband, you may be ignoring your own physical and emotional needs.
 It’s not unusual for the wife of an alcoholic husband to unconsciously enable the alcoholic.

-- Abuse: As the wife of an alcoholic husband, you may be subjected to all types of alcoholic abuse such as emotional, verbal, financial, etc.
+- Abuse: As the wife living with an alcoholic spouse, you may be subjected to all types of alcoholic abuse such as emotional, verbal, financial, etc.

 How to Deal With Your Alcoholic Husband

 Living with an alcoholic husband can be traumatic, and you are affected by this from the moment you wake up until the moment you fall asleep.
 However, if you understand how to deal with your alcoholic husband, life can get better.
 Below are some helpful tips to assist you in dealing with your alcoholic husband.
 They include:

 - Remember it’s a Disease: When someone becomes an alcoholic, the choice to drink or not to drink is no longer under their control to some extent.
 Alcoholism is a disease, but an alcoholic can make the choice to recover.

 - Don’t Respond With Anger: While it may be instinctive to respond to your alcoholic husband in anger, it’s important to maintain a sense of peace and patience.
 If it helps, vent to a friend, but don’t target your alcoholic husband.
 It’s important to remember that you’re angry with the disease.